-d behaviour Culture outcomes aid to injured persons n injuries Shared understanding of legislative first-aid obligations General regard towards legislative requirements as lowest standard Willingness and capacity to exceed legislative compliance n of emergency example: to cover all shifts/areas, numbers for first aiders g an incident - who does Provision of legislatively appropriate and readily available first-aid facilities/ first-aid kits and trained officers/senior first aiders Well publicised and readily available training programs that identify as many site employees as necessary cation - who is to act as first aiders and includes remuneration for successful trainees ation - who is responsible n ut, where are they kept Communication to all employees/contractors/sub- contractors the necessity to treat and register all injuries immediately no matter how minor they seem d in a timely manner injured person, not Communication and clarification of required behaviour all first-aid arrangements, accountabilities under Personalisation of consequences Reduction of "at-risk" or new work practices d plan against original risk lequate behaviours because the personalisation of consequences is consistently communicated first-aid emergency to orks Proactive hazard identification with risks controlled before first-aid rooms are first aid provided if an s occur and makes d plan if necessary sions as unidentified risk exposure causes harm Regular and consistent positive affirmation and reinforcement of "good" safety practices/attitudes o first aiders, supervisors/ oyees, sub-contractors n inductions elephone numbers nce, fire), medical services, Centre are provided cted.
+Process steps Knowledge, skill and behaviour Culture outcomes SMT 39.
+Administer first aid to injured persons Follow all legislative and organisational procedures regarding the provision of first aid.
+The provision of first aid.
+Specific first-aid qualifications Ability to quickly manage common injuries Skill Ability to apply first aid Trained in senior first aid Trained in CPR Development and implementation of emergency management plan Documenting of first-aid plan, for example: Shared understanding of legislative first-aid obligations General regard towards legislative requirements as lowest standard Willingness and capacity to exceed legislative compliance Provision of legislatively appropriate and readily available first-aid facilities/ first-aid kits and trained officers/senior first aiders Well publicised and readily available training programs that identify as many site employees as necessary to act as first aiders and includes remuneration for successful trainees Communication to all employees/contractors/subcontractors the necessity to treat and register all injuries immediately no matter how minor they seem Communication and clarification of required behaviour Personalisation of consequences Reduction of "at-risk" behaviours because the personalisation of consequences is consistently communicated Proactive hazard identification with risks controlled before risk exposure causes harm Regular and consistent positive affirmation and reinforcement of "good" safety practices/attitudes